 Describe any intangible personal property that, at any time during the disclosure period, was worth more than 10% of your total assets, and state the business entity to which the property related.
-Intangible personal property includes things such as cash on hand, stocks, bonds, certificates of deposit, vehicle leases, interests in businesses, beneficial interests in trusts, money owed you, Deferred Retirement Option Program (DROP) accounts, the Florida Prepaid College Plan, and bank accounts.
+Intangible personal property includes things such as cash on hand, stocks, bonds, certificates of deposit, vehicle leases, interests in businesses, beneficial interests in trusts, money owed you (including, but not limited to, loans made as a candidate to your own campaign), Deferred Retirement Option Program (DROP) accounts, the Florida Prepaid College Plan, and bank accounts in which you have an ownership interest.
 Intangible personal property also includes investment products held in IRAs, brokerage accounts, and the Florida College Investment Plan.
-Note that the product contained in a brokerage account, IRA, or the Florida College Investment Plan is your asset-not the account or plan itself.
+Note that the product contained in a brokerage account.
+IRA. or the Florida College Investment Plan is your asset-not the account or plan itself.
 Things like automobiles and houses you own, jewelry, and paintings are not intangible property.
-Intangibles relating to the same business entity may be aggregated; for example, CD's and savings accounts with the same bank
+Intangibles relating to the same business entity may be aggregated; for example, CD's and savings accounts with the same bank.

 Calculations: To determine whether the intangible property exceeds 10% of your total assets, total the fair market value of all of your assets (including real property, intangible property, and tangible personal property such as jewelry, furniture, etc.).
 When making this calculation, do not subtract any liabilities (debts) that may relate to the property.
 Multiply the total figure by 10% to arrive at the disclosure threshold.
 List only the intangibles that exceed this threshold amount.
 The value of a leased vehicle is the vehicle's present value minus the lease residual (a number which can be found on the lease document).
 Property that is only jointly owned property should be valued according to the percentage of your joint ownership.
-Property owned as tenants by the entirety or as joint tenants with right of survivorship should be valued at 100%.
+Property owned as tenants by the entirety or as joint tenants with right of survivorship, including bank accounts owned in such a manner, should be valued at 100%.
 None of your calculations or the value of the property have to be disclosed on the form.